TrademarkTrademark

 The workspace list

-Much like isolated cloud accounts, Scalr environments are isolated areas for teams and users to do their work without interrupting others.
-All environments and workspaces will inherit objects that were assigned to it from the account scope.
-A good example of this is setting a variable, like a tag or region, at the environment scope and having all child workspaces automatically inherit it.
-The engineers within the environment don't have to worry about the standard variables, they are focused on their deployments.
+Much like isolated cloud accounts, Scalr environments are isolated areas where teams and users can work without stepping on each other.
+Every environment and workspace inherits the objects assigned to it from the account scope.
+A good example is setting a variable, like a tag or region, at the environment scope and having all child workspaces inherit it automatically.
+The engineers in that environment don't have to think about the standard variables, they just focus on their deployments.

 Step #1 takeaway